Shubhodeep97/Wallmart-Sales-Analysis/README.md

 4. Weekday or Weekend - Depending on the Dates, to show whether it is a weekday or Weekend.

-There following Dataset is here - [Walmart Data sales.xlsx](https://github.com/Shubhodeep97/Wallmart-Sales-Analysis/files/11197209/Walmart.Data.sales.xlsx)
+The following Dataset is here - [Walmart Data sales.xlsx](https://github.com/Shubhodeep97/Wallmart-Sales-Analysis/files/11197209/Walmart.Data.sales.xlsx)

 ## Summary of Findings